 The primary ingredient in our Keto ice creams is pure heavy cream from Sunrise Dairy in Crossville, TN, just like our traditional ice creams!
-Heavy cream is high in fat and low in carbs, and the small amount of natural sugars (lactose) in the cream comprise the total sugar content of the finished ice cream (except in the case of flavors such as Strawberry Sweet Cream).
+Heavy cream is high in fat and low in carbs, and the small amount of natural sugars (lactose) in the cream comprise the total sugar content of the finished ice cream (except in the case of flavors such as Strawberry Sweet Cream with naturally occurring sugars).

 Stabilizers and Emulsifiers

 Stabilizers in ice cream are necessary for many reasons, primarily reducing the size of ice crystals in the ice cream so you don’t perceive any “grit” in your mouth, and to slow the melting process once the product is exposed to room temperatures.
 Emulsifiers primarily help to keep the fat and water in the ice cream mixed (or “emulsified”) and to help ensure good air content in the ice cream, the reason why ice cream is light and fluffy instead of thick.
 We use two natural stabilizers: xanthan gum and carrageenan (derived from seaweed), and one natural emulsifier: sunflower lecithin (derived from sunflowers).